joyent/conch-api/docs/modules/Conch::DB::Result::Workspace.md

 ## user\_id\_for\_role

+Accessor for informational column, which is used by the serializer to signal we should fetch and include inherited role data for the user.

+## organization\_id\_for\_role

-Accessor for informational column, which is used by the serializer to signal we should fetch and include inherited role data.
+Accessor for informational column, which is used by the serializer to signal we should fetch and include inherited role data for the organization.

 # LICENSING